JamesLavin/my_tech_resources/Books.markdown

 ### Completed 2024

+* Martin Warner, **Startup Story: An Entrepreneur's Journey from Idea to Exit** (wild story well told, but I cringe at his overpromise-underdeliver approach)
+* Daniel Goleman, **Focus: The Hidden Driver of Excellence**
 * Mihaly Csikszentmihalyi: **Creativity: The Psychology of Discovery and Invention** (Really loved this!)
 * Peter Sims: **Little Bets: How Breakthrough Ideas Emerge From Small Discoveries**
 * David Gardner, **The Startup Hats: Master the Many Roles of the Entrepreneur**